Sun Ce: Later life

 In 197, Yuan Shu declared himself emperor – an act deemed treasonous against the Han dynasty.
 In a letter to Yuan Shu, Sun Ce denounced the move and broke ties with the former.
 In an effort to garner support from Sun Ce, the rising warlord Cao Cao then recommended him to be appointed General Who Attacks Rebels (討逆將軍) and enfeoffed as the Marquis of Wu (吳侯).
 (Note: Sun Ce was supposed to inherit his father's peerage "Marquis of Wucheng" but he gave it to his younger brother, Sun Kuang.)
-In 199 Yuan Shu died of sickness along with his short-lived Zhong dynasty.
+In 199, Yuan Shu died of sickness along with his short-lived Zhong dynasty.
 His cousin Yuan Yin (袁胤) feared Cao Cao and gave up Shouchun.
 Bringing along Yuan Shu's coffin and his former troops, he headed to Wan County (皖縣; present-day Qianshan County, Anhui) to seek refuge under Liu Xun (劉勳).
 As Liu Xun had insufficient food supplies in his realm to support the additional troops, he led a force south to pillage Haihun (海昏; east of present-day Yongxiu County, Jiangxi).

 Sun Ce was en route to attack Huang Zu in Xiakou when he received the news.
 He then turned back and captured the poorly-defended Wan County, taking over all of Yuan Shu's 30,000 former troops.
 Hearing that his base city had been taken, Liu Xun headed west and sought help from Huang Zu, who sent a 5,000-strong naval force to assist him.
 Sun Ce pressed forward and defeated Liu Xun, who escaped north to Cao Cao.
 Sun Ce annexed more than 2,000 former troops and 1,000 ships of his enemy and came upon Huang Zu.
 Despite reinforcements from Liu Biao, Huang Zu was utterly defeated.
 During the battle, Sun Ce slew Liu Biao's officer, Han Xi (韓希), and completely routed Huang Zu's son, Huang She (黃射).
+(Note: The Wu Lu recorded a memorial which Sun Ce submitted to the Han court.
+In it, Sun wrote that his forces reached Shaxian on the 8th day of the 12th month of that year (corresponding to 11 Jan 200 in the Julian calendar), and that the battle began on the 11th day (14 Jan 200).)

-The victorious Sun Ce in 199 looked poised to take over the entire southern China.
+The victorious Sun Ce in 199/early 200 looked poised to take over the entire southern China.
 As he was threatened by rival Yuan Shao in the north and could not divide his attention, Cao Cao attempted to further reinforce the alliance with Sun Ce by marrying the daughter of his relative Cao Ren to Sun Ce's youngest brother Sun Kuang.
 Sun Ce in turn agreed to marry Sun Ben's daughter to Cao Cao's son Cao Zhang.